JonathanGrossmanITC/first_steps_info/README.md

 ## [First Steps Schedule](#first-steps-schedule)

 The First Steps Program is ten live sessions consisting of lecture, live coding, exploring online resources, and open discussion.
 Each session is 3.5 hours with several breaks throughout.
-Here is the schedule for your program:
+Please check the Google Classroom for your course schedule.

-- Feb: 14, 2021
-- Feb: 15, 2021
-- Feb: 18, 2021
-- Feb: 21, 2021
-- Feb: 22, 2021

-- March: 1, 2021
-- March: 4, 2021
-- March: 7, 2021
-- March: 8, 2021
-- March: 11, 2021

 ## [First Steps Syllabus](#first-steps-syllabus)